sfoerster/mona/README.md

 ====
 mona

-Fork of Corelan’s mona.py for x64dbg
+Fork of Corelan’s mona.py for x64dbg. mona is a Windows exploit development swiss army knife.
+It supports ROP techniques, SEH, cyclic patterns, etc.

+To see all commands and usage details, run mona with the `help` command.

 Installation instructions
 -------------------------